-Unfortunately, there can be a risk of corruption associated with contributions made to charitable entities.
-Payments made under the guise of charitable contributions are sometime used as a means to circumvent anti-corruption laws.
-Corruption can arise where the charitable entity is non-existent, a front or shell enterprise, or associated with a government official.
+Unfortunately, there can be a risk of corruption associated with contributions made to certain charitable organizations.
+Payments made under the guise of charitable contributions are sometimes used as a means to circumvent anti-corruption laws.
+Corruption can arise where the charitable entity is non-existent, a front or shell enterprise, or associated with a government official and/or his or her family.